aaronliang07/Spotify/README.md

 Messing around with Spotify's Web API to analyze a user's saved songs

-Gets the following information from a users library:
+Gets the following information from a user's library:
 1. Fastest and slowest
 2. Most and least energetic song
 3. Most and least danceable song